gini/gini-sdk-ios/appledoc/index.md

 How to start
 ------------

-We recommend that you read the [integration guide](docs/1.%20Integration%20Guide.html) for more details how to integrate the SDK and the [Working with tasks programming guide](docs/2.%20Working%20with%20tasks.html) since the SDK makes heavy use of the concept of tasks.
+We recommend that you read the [integration guide](http://developer.gini.net/gini-sdk-ios/) for more details how to integrate the SDK.

 Support and Feedback